DaddyDontStop/s2-fast-restarts/README.md

 AV may interfere with download (make exception)

 # Known issues
-  - Cons only work if you have at least 1 of them.
+  - cons only work if you have at least 1 of them.
-  - Fix UI bugs with map restart
+  - fix UI bugs with map restart

 # Additional features
   - unique string identifier